UnterrainerInformatik/GameDevelopmentLinks/README.md

 ### Networking
 * [**What Every Programmer Needs To Know About Game Networking**](http://gafferongames.com/networking-for-game-programmers/what-every-programmer-needs-to-know-about-game-networking/) - Very nice and short article describing the basics of game networking.
+* [**Steamworks.NET integration in MonoGame**](https://github.com/sqrMin1/Steamworks.Net-MonoGame-Integration) - Marcel Härtel has a gem here.
+A nice repo containing an simple MonoGame project with full Steamworks.NET integration.
+  So if you've wondered how to integrate that library in the best possible way, this is a perfect start.
 * [**Making Fast-Paced Multiplayer Networked Games is Hard**](http://www.gamasutra.com/blogs/MarkMennell/20140929/226628/Making_FastPaced_Multiplayer_Networked_Games_is_Hard.php) - Fast-paced multiplayer networked games over the Internet are difficult to develop to a standard where the experience is still fun.
 This post is from a developer talking about the caveats of network programming.
 Very interesting read.
 Covers all the basics / intermediate stuff.
 * [**Source Multiplayer Networking**](https://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking) - The developers of Valve tell you about how they are handling the many multiplayer-games made with their engine.
 This article is full of basic stuff you should know about and much hands-on data like how often your server should talk to the clients per second and so on.
 Nice read.